@scope and LSCSS (comparison)

 If the scoped block is hard to explain in a code review, it is probably doing too much.
 Split ownership or lift shared pieces into a named component instead.

 For a side-by-side framing of @scope against LSCSS naming and layers—not only “what is scope” but “when is scope enough”—use the comparison guide.
-For platform mechanics, continue through the modern CSS reference pages.
+For concrete patterns, continue with the examples and layer guidance on this site.